International Family Law Chambers

 ANSWER:

 You may not need to.
 In Australia the Child Support Agency covers Australian citizen children throughout the world so long as the non-custodial parent is resident in Australia.
 However, if the child is not an Australian citizen or you are not able to use the Child Support Agency for other reasons it will probably be best for you to sue in Australia.
-International Family Law Chambers can initiate proceedings in the Family Court of Australia for clients living anywhere in the world.

 QUESTION: